polsm91/aws-terraform-website/README.md

 # Website on AWS S3 with Terraform

-Minimal infrastructure to set up a Single Page Appliaction (SPA) website on AWS.
+Minimal infrastructure to set up a Single-Page Application (SPA) website on AWS.
 The website will run at no cost unless there is heavy traffic and it gets past the limits of the AWS Free Tier.
+A more detailed explanation of the code [can be found here](https://pol-santamaria.com/tech/aws-terraform-website).

 - [1.
 Working environment](#1-working-environment)
 - [2.
 Deploy the infrastructure](#2-deploy-the-infrastructure-basic-setup-s3--cloudfront)